P3-microphysics/P3-microphysics/README.md

 This subdirectory contains PDF versions of the published scientific artiticles that describe the major developments of the P3 scheme.

 ### Playlist
-This subdirectory contains links to the main P3 theme songs.
+The following are links to the primary P3 theme songs.
 - "Livin la vida loca", Ricky Martin: https://www.youtube.com/watch?v=ltRgb4SJ1uk
 - "First we take Manhattan", Leonard Cohen: https://www.youtube.com/watch?v=5rhM1i43NK8
+- "Seven Nations Army", The White Stripes: https://music.youtube.com/watch?v=D_QLxj8jCF0

 ### Further details of the P3 scheme and this repository will be added in the near future.